 Students who attend Gallaudet come to the campus with increasingly diverse communication and life experiences.
 As a result, the University is committed to providing all students with a rich collegiate experience in preparation for dynamic, rewarding careers.

 Deaf and hard of hearing undergraduate students can choose from among more than 40 majors leading to a bachelor of arts or a bachelor of science degree.
+Undergraduate students also have the option of designing their own majors, called "self-directed majors," in which they select classes from a variety of departments.
+International students comprise seven percent of the degree seeking student body; other non-U.S. students who are not pursuing an academic degree at Gallaudet participate in the International Visiting Students Program to gain practical knowledge for personal enrichment.
 The University also admits a small number of hearing, degree-seeking undergraduate students--up to five percent of an entering class.
-Undergraduate students also have the option of designing their own majors, called "self-directed majors," in which they select classes from a variety of departments.

 Gallaudet Adult Degree Program are available online for adult learners who are at least 24 years old and unable to be on campus full-time.
 Adult learners can earn an undergraduate degree through the accelerated online Adult Degree Completion Program.
 Eight weeks online courses are offered throughout the year at Gallaudet University and from the Online Consortium of Independent Colleges and Universities (OCICU).